sbrstrkkdwmdr/conversions/README.md

 Some very large units (eg. light years) lose precision when converting from imperial units as they are converted to metric units first

+months have a value of 30.437 days and years are 365.25 days

 ### compiling

 `rustc src/main.rs`